zicher3d-org/domemaster-stereo-shader/Domemaster3D Installer/installer files/Domemaster3D/docs/Domemaster3D Readme.txt

 Latitude Longitude rendering (also known as spherical or equirectangular output) is supported with the help of the latlong_lens shader, and the stereoscopic LatLong_Stereo shader.

 Note: The previous Domemaster3D Shader v1.5 has updated the Maya Binary (.mb) Node ID codes used for the domeAFL and latlong_lens shaders.
 If you open a .mb file created in a previous Domemaster3D release, you should use the "upgrade" tool in the Domemaster3D shelf to modify the Node ID codes.
 Lens shader nodes that need to be updated will have their icons replaced in the Hypershade with the red text that reads "NodeID Upgrade Required."

+Arnold 5 Compatibility Note: The new Arnold 5 release has changed their lens shader system.
+At this point in time the current Domemaster3D shaders are not compatible with Arnold 5.
+If you need a lens shader today that works with Arnold 5 it is recommended you use the new built-in "VR Camera" module provided by Solid Angle directly.

 Install Directory
 -------------------